OumaCavin/telemedicine-project/backend/README.md

   - **styles/**: Styling files (CSS) for the frontend.
   - **public/**: Static files like `index.html` and `favicon.ico`.

 This structure is modular and scalable, separating frontend and backend responsibilities while promoting reusability and easy management of both parts.
-Let me know if you need more details!
-This updated directory structure covers all the model views in your backend and organizes each component efficiently.
-Each model has its own dedicated folder within the `views` directory, making it easier to locate and manage related `.ejs` files (form, search, create, index, update, view).
-Here are some additional notes to help you optimize your workflow:

-1. **Controllers and Views**: Ensure that your controllers handle data logic cleanly and that views only contain display logic.
-This separation helps maintain a clean, modular codebase.

-2. **Configuration and Security**: Your `dbConfig.js` file, which handles the database connection pool, should be well-optimized for pooling parameters to enhance performance.
-Also, include `.env` for secure configuration management.

-3. **Routing Structure**:

-Here’s a breakdown of the **Telemedicine System** relevant to tables, workflow, and limitations.

----

 ### 1. Relevant Table Names for the System Features